 Why did you choose to study Education with Psychology at Bath?

 'Education with Psychology is a contemporary course focusing on issues in education and childhood.
 Combining a range of disciplines, including psychology, sociology and philosophy, the course provides a unique perspective on how to approach these issues.

 'Throughout the course I have been able to research my specific interests within the varied modules, and I enjoy the flexibility of many of the assignments.'

-Tell us a bit more about your placement experience.
+Tell us about your placement experience

 'I worked as a Comprehensive Application of Behaviour Analysis to Schooling (CABAS) teacher at Jigsaw School in Cranleigh, Surrey for my placement.
 The school is a specialist school for children with a diagnosis of Autistic Spectrum Disorder, and uses Applied Behaviour Analysis to teach and manage behaviour problems of students.